Need I say more?

 If you don't ask, you won't learn

-If you really want your writing to improve, ask reviewers questions they haven't addressed in their reviews.
+If you really want your writing to improve ask reviewers questions they haven't addressed.
 When reviewing the writing of yourself or others, ask these questions: Are any sentences awkward?
 Is the meaning of the story/poem/article clear?
 Is it well paced?
 What revisions are necessary to ensure the story/poem/article is engaging and tailored to the correct audience?

-Be aware that brief descriptions like telling someone their work is awesome is not helpful.
-While it's probably appreciated by the writer, it's a useless review.
+Be aware that a brief description telling someone their work is awesome makes for a useless review.
 If that's all you have to say, rate the story and email the writer that you think their story is awesome.
-When reviewing, take the time to point out why you thought a story was awesome (or awful).
+When reviewing, take the time to point out why you thought the story was awesome (or awful).
 Keep ratings and reviews consistent.
-While a positive comment stating how you enjoyed reading a story, doesn't always mean a story deserves a 5 star rating, a comment like "Wow very cool, I love it" followed by a ton of smiley faces and exclamation marks with a rating of 3 or 3 1/2 stars is not acceptable.
+While a positive comment about how you enjoyed reading a story doesn't always mean a story deserves a 5 star rating, a comment like "Wow very cool, I love it," followed by a ton of smiley faces and exclamation marks with a rating of 3 or 3 1/2 stars is confusing.
 Don't give the impression a story is perfect if you're not going to rate it as such.

 You may encounter work that's so sloppy or riddled with mistakes, that you'll give up and move on to something else.
 When encountering an article, story or poem of this nature, email the writer.
 Give them a few pointers, suggest corrections without doing an in-depth review.
 Not only does this allow the writer to be more conscientious of their mistakes, their writing will become easier to review.
 This does not mean you shouldn't give in-depth reviews; it means that reviewing mistake riddled work is time consuming.
 If you train other writers to correct most of their mistakes, then you, as a reviewer, won't have to struggle with figuring out if they're actually writing English, or just striking at the keyboard.

 Furthermore, no matter how good the overall content of a story is, reviewing poorly written work on the public review board can embarrass another writer or cause resentment.
 Review when it counts.
-Let them fix some of their own mistakes, and suggest they email you when they are ready to be reviewed.
+Let them fix some of their mistakes and have them email you when they are ready to be reviewed.
 Be aware that no matter how gentle your corrections/suggestions, there will always be people who get offended, who only see criticism.
 It happens.
 You can only be so nice before you cease to be helpful.

 If you want to be a good reviewer (and/or writer) you'll need to work at it.
 Read.
 Read a lot.
 Read stuff you enjoy.
 Read quality writing.
 Occasionally you'll have to read things you don't like and/or poorly written material.
 Even poorly written material can teach you a lot.
 The best way to improve your writing is by writing, and at a close 2nd is reading.
 You won't get a feel for writing if you don't write, and you won't know what works or doesn't work if you don't read.